“Let us not look back in anger or forward in fear, but around in awareness”. — James Thurber

 It is a banking industry standard practice for banks to provide adequate security at banking facilities.
 This is also the case with general requirements for any other type of cash handling business.
 Bank customers Top of Form

 Bottom of Form

-All branches must have both day and night security services in place.
-All staff must take note of the following procedures when entering branch premises in the morning:
+All Branches must have both day and night security services in place.
+All staff must take note of the following procedures when entering the branch premises in the morning:

-Staff members must check for the signals – any signs of damage or break-in, and any persons acting suspiciously before attempting to enter the branch.
+Staff members must check for the signal, any signs of damage or break-in and any persons acting suspiciously before attempting to enter the branch.
 If there is any other cause for concern, staff must not attempt to enter the branch.
-They should alert the police and branch manager, and warn others who may attempt to enter the branch.
+They should alert the police and the branch manager and warn others who may attempt to enter the branch.

 It is important that the following procedures must be adopted for offices that are closed overnight and at weekends.
 Designated officers must be made responsible for checking that:

 - All windows and external doors have been closed and locked.

 - No unauthorised persons remained in the office.

 - All fire-proof safes, filing cabinets and other storage containers have been locked by the users/key-holders.

 - All non-essential electrical power has been switched off.